 - Bird watching/nature study

 - Dog walking (on leash)

 - Snowshoeing & cross-country skiing (ungroomed trails)

 When to visit

 Year-round daily dawn to dusk.
 Allow a minimum of 2 hours.

 4 miles of trails, most narrow and rocky, traverse Manitou Point's rugged terrain, exploring Copper Mine Brook, Manitou Marsh and the rocky Hudson River shoreline.

-Manitou Point Preserve is co-owned with the Open Space Institute.
+Manitou Point Preserve is managed by the Open Space Institute.
 Trails are maintained in cooperation with the New York-New Jersey Trail Conference.

 Directions & Map